Maria Dunn (wrestler): Olympic career

 Dunn was the first-ever Guamanian female wrestler to participate in the Olympic Games, via invitational slot or 'wild card'.
 She was the flagbearer for the Opening Ceremonies of the Games.
 Dunn finished in last place during the 2008 Summer Olympics in the women's freestyle 63 kg.

 Dunn qualified for the 2012 Summer Olympics with a tripartite allocation.
 If the rules were the same as in 2008, she would have qualified after she won the 2012 Oceania Wrestling Championships.
 Dunn was one of three female wrestlers to receive a tripartite allocation, and the only female wrestler from Oceania to receive one.
-She trained for the 2012 Summer Olympics with Roy Wood in the city of Wigan, and stayed with his family while practicing freestyle wrestling.
+She trained for the 2012 Summer Olympics at the Aspull Olympic Wrestling Club (popularly known as "The Snake Pit") with Roy Wood and stayed with his family while practicing freestyle wrestling.
 While training in England, Maria met her future husband, English wrestler Nathan Tully.
 She was the flagbearer for Guam during the Opening Ceremonies, during which time she was pregnant with her first child.
 Dunn was pinned by Russian Lubov Volosova early in the match.
 Dunn believed only one of her shoulders were down, which would mean she was not pinned, and believed the official called the pin because it was near the end of the period.